netobserv/documents/blogs/whats_new_1.7/index.md

 ## Network Observability in Developer perspective

-For the first time, NetObserv is providing observability in the Developer perspective!
+For the first time, Network Observability is providing observability in the Developer perspective!
 If you are in Administrator perspective, click **Administrator** in the upper left corner and select **Developer**.
 Click **Project** and select a project in the drop down near the top of the page.
 In the **Inventory** section, click **Pods** or **Service**.
 Click a particular item on a row.
 There is a **Network Traffic** tab.
 Click this link to bring up the familiar page with **Overview**, **Traffic flows**, and **Topology** tabs filtered to this pod or service (Figure 6).
 To provide access to a specific user, group, or non-cluster admin, follow [these steps](https://docs.openshift.com/container-platform/4.17/observability/network_observability/installing-operators.html#network-observability-multi-tenancy_network_observability) to add authorization to various roles.

 ![Developer perspective - Network Observability](images/developer_perspective-network_traffic.png)
 <p style="text-align: center">Figure 6: Network Observability in Developer perspective</p>